kul-optec/alpaqa/doxygen/pages/Problem-formulations.md

 @ref alpaqa_problem_functions_t, which contains function pointers to all problem functions.

-Additional user-defined arguments can be passed through a void pointer parameter of the `register_alpaqa_problem` function.
+Additional user-defined arguments can be passed through a parameter with type
+@ref alpaqa_register_arg_t of the `register_alpaqa_problem` function.

 In C++, you could register a problem like this: